-DOB: CA: St. # Teacher: Grade: Therapist Date: Goldman Clinical A Hodson A red Test(s) Administered and Results: Fristoe 2 Test of Articulation (GFTA-2) ssessment of Articulation and Phonology (CAAP) Assessment of Phonological Patterns-3 rd edition (HAPP-3) Results: Comprised o Type(s) articulation (phonetic) phonological (phoner of (check all that apply)additions substitutionsomi issionsdistortions - t ating Score: Information gathered from parent(s)/guardian(s), teacher(s) and, when appropriate, the student, support the evaluation results.
+DOB: CA: St. # Teacher: Grade: Therapist • Date: Goldman Clinical A Hodson A red Test(s) Administered and Results: n Fristoe 2 Test of Articulation (GFTA-2) Assessment of Articulation and Phonology (CAAP) Assessment of Phonological Patterns-3 rd edition (HAPP-3) Results: Comprised o Type(s) articulation (phonetic) phonological (phonetic) f (check all that apply)additions substitutionsomits: issionsdistortions ating Score: Information gathered from parent(s)/guardian(s), teacher(s) and, when appropriate, the student, support the evaluation results.
 Observation(s) of the student's speech characteristics during connected speech or converse.
 Oral Peripheral results indicate structure and function adequate for speech.
-If no, explain ersation support the evaluation resul 4.
+If no, explain ersation support the evaluation resul - 4.
 The speech sound disorder significantly impacts student's intelligibility based on intelligib 5.
-The student's phonetic or phonological inventory is significantly below that expected for developmental level based on permattice described. his or her chronological age or 5.
 The student's phonetic or phonological inventory is significantly below that expected for developmental level based on normative data.
-6. The speech sound disorder has a negative impact on the student's ability to perform and environment.
-Explain the impact on the learning environment/educational performant. his or her chronological age or 5.
-The student's phonetic or phonological inventory is significantly below that expected for developmental level based on normative data.
-6. The speech sound disorder has a negative impact on the student's ability to perform and environment.
-Explain the impact on the learning environment/educational performant. his or her chronological age or l/or function in his/her typical learning the same and the basis for
+6. The speech sound disorder has a negative impact on the student's ability to perform and Nor function in his/her typical learni PROPERTY STATE OF THE PROPERTY environment.
+Explain the impact on the learning environment/educational performent determination: rmance and the basis for environment.
+Explain the impact on the learning environment/educational perfo rmance and the basis for environment.
+Explain the impact on the learning environment/educational perfo rmance and the basis for